thienngh/Analyzing-Translating-Transcribing-DNA-strand-beginner-/README.md

-# DNA-beginner
+Project Overview

-My first Python project integrates what I have learned into a bioengineering machine learning tool.
-It takes a 3'-5' DNA strand as input and generates its 5'-3' complementary DNA strand.
+This is my first Python project, where I integrated what I’ve learned into a bioengineering machine learning tool.
+The program takes a 3'-5' DNA strand as input and generates its complementary 5'-3' DNA strand.
 From there, it transcribes the sequence into mRNA and then translates it into a protein chain.

-The transcription and translation processes are powered by dictionaries and code I created, while I later integrated BioPython to handle complement DNA strand formation.
-As of right now, it is only able to dictate the strand by first breaking the strand down into codons and then translating each codon until a STOP is spotted.
-Therefore, it can only be used if there is only a single strand of protein in the provided DNA strand (in this case, the Hb strand can be used to determine if there is sickle cell anemia).
+The transcription and translation processes are currently powered by dictionaries and custom code I wrote, while BioPython has been integrated to handle complementary DNA strand formation.

+At this stage, the tool translates by breaking the sequence into codons and then converting each codon until a STOP codon is encountered.
+This means it currently works only for DNA sequences that encode a single protein strand.
+For example, the hemoglobin (Hb) strand can be used to determine the presence of sickle cell anemia.

-Currently, I have written all of the code, but I plan to update it to include libraries such as BioPython more extensively.
-I have also been able to track the DNA strand and spot if there is an expression of sickle cell anemia by using the conditional functions.
-However, more studies are required before I can update it to calculate %C/G and be able to predict and determine if a strand is stable or not.
-I also want to do an ORFS of the strand.
+Current Features

+Accepts a DNA strand (3'-5') and produces the complementary strand (5'-3').

+Transcribes DNA into mRNA.

+Translates mRNA into a protein chain.

+Detects sickle cell anemia expression using conditional functions.

+Planned Improvements

+Broader integration of BioPython for sequence analysis.

+Calculation of %C/G content to evaluate DNA stability.

+Implementation of ORF (Open Reading Frame) scanning for more flexible protein prediction.